New York Biltmore Hotel: Mechanical features

 There were eight passenger and five service elevators, as well as several dumbwaiters leading from the kitchen to the upper stories.
 The elevators were enclosed within glass vestibules on each floor, preventing noise from the elevators from reaching the bedrooms.
 The elevators led directly from the basement to the ground-floor lobby and upper stories.
 According to The Sun, guests could have their baggage delivered from the train directly to their rooms without going outdoors.

-When the Biltmore was constructed, it contained telautograph, dictograph, telephone, and pneumatic tube systems, which The New York Times characterized as "the most complete in existence".
-In addition, the hotel contained a steam plant that was powered by filtered water.
+When the Biltmore was constructed, it had several communication systems; a telautograph, dictograph, telephone, and pneumatic tube systems.
+The New York Times characterized the systems as "the most complete in existence".
+In addition, the hotel had a steam plant that was powered by filtered water.
 Each of the guestroom stories also had a small kitchen for room service, and several of the larger apartments had their own kitchens.
 The Atlanta Journal-Constitution wrote that some of the Biltmore's mechanical features "threaten the extinction of the bellboy".